dbojan/csvEdit_Esmeralda/README.md

+### conversion of multiple files
+using command line:
+if running from the csvedit folder, output files with format name.extension will be in csvedit folder: convert m3u to csv for %i in ("F:\tmp\*.m3u*") do start "" /wait csvEdit.exe "%i"  "%~nxi.tsv"

+if running from the files folder, output files will be in the files folder, some files might be duplicated if intput extension is the same as the output extension: for %i in (*.m3u*) do start "" /wait "F:\Desktop\csvedit-app\csvEdit.exe" "%i"  "%~nxi.tsv"

+sort multiple files m3u, running from the csvedit folder: for %i in ("F:\tmp\*.m3u*") do start "" /wait csvEdit.exe "%i"  "sortname_sorted-%~nxi.m3u"

+sort multiple files m3u, running from the files folder: for %i in (*.m3u*) do start "" /wait "F:\Desktop\csvedit-app\csvEdit.exe" "%i"  "sortname_sorted-%~nxi.m3u"

+### playlist to folder conversion:
 can also convert m3u list to folder with single m3u files, folder has to exist first, or csv file is created: you can use it create single vod m3u files, only name url, and group title are preserved):